MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/toffoli-simulator.md

 ---
-title: Quantum Toffoli Simulator - Quantum Development Kit
+title: Quantum Toffoli simulator - Quantum Development Kit
-description: Learn about the Microsoft QDK Toffoli Simulator, a special purpose quantum simulator that can be used with millions of qubits.
+description: Learn about the Microsoft QDK Toffoli simulator, a special purpose quantum simulator that can be used with millions of qubits.
 author: alan-geller
 ms.author: ageller@microsoft.com
 ms.date: 6/25/2020